josimagas/HigherOrLowerGame/README.md

 # .NET Core | Postgres | Docker

-An eazy-peazy template for building a .NET Core app with Postgres.
+An easy project built using  .NET6 with Postgres and Docker engine.

 ## To Run